amannn/next-intl/examples/example-pages-router/README.md

-# example
+# example-pages-router

-An example that showcases a basic installation of `next-intl`.
+An example that showcases a basic installation of `next-intl` with the Pages Router.

 The relevant integration code is: